-It may not be obvious, but social networks (SN) have numerous applications that go beyond simple socialization.
+It may not be obvious, but social media (SM) have numerous applications that go beyond simple socialization.
 Beside the voyeuristic and self promoting aspects, SN data is brimming with fresh, cheap, and accurate target information.
 This includes, age, demographics, purchasing habits, buying power, education, brand loyalty, influence, and income, just to name a few.

 This is pretty powerful stuff, as the insight that can be gleaned from millions of users posting near real-time could revolutionize the way products are launched and marketing decisions are made.
 It’s no longer necessary to guess what buzzwords will resonate with users for your next campaign – users are already using those words in their public conversations.
 There’s no longer a reason to take a spraying and praying advertising approach in the hopes that an add will be seen by a fraction of the right buyers.
 Now, you can easily determine where your target population hangs out and pursue them directly.

-1. Most SN analytics providers don’t harvest their own data, and those that do certainly don’t do so in real-time.
+Most SN analytics providers don’t harvest their own data, and those that do certainly don’t do so in real-time.
 Rather, they subscribe to data scraping services like Compete, comScore, Hitwise, Nielsen, Quantcast, etc. The data harvesters only collect data from a small fraction of the relevant websites, blogs or forums.
 They do so on a schedule that could be as long as 2 weeks.
-Obviously, password protected and membership only sites are not included.
-What you get then is a tiny fraction of a weighted sample population that could be weeks old.
+Obviously, password protected and membership only sites are off limit.
+What you get then is a tiny sliver of a weighted sample population that could be weeks old.

-If you are in the market for a SN analytics tool, don’t take any chances by committing to a specific solution before doing your homework.
+If you are in the market for a SM analytics tool, don’t take any chances by committing to a specific solution before doing your homework.
 Ask the vendor to explain to you (in 8th grade level English) how they address the six items mentioned above.
-Arrange for a trial period with at least three vendors and then compare their analytics to each other and a benchmark known to you.
+Arrange for a trial period with at least three vendors and then compare their analytics to each other and a benchmark and a ground truth known to you.
 This should give you a sense of how accurate the tool is and the margin of error you can expect moving forward.

 © Copyright 2010 Yaacov Apelbaum All Rights Reserved